-As a student at National American University, appropriate conduct and integrity are expected.
+As a student at NAU, appropriate conduct and integrity are expected.
 In some instances of student misconduct, the university will issue a warning or will place the student on disciplinary probation, suspension, or will dismiss the student from the university.
 Procedural fair play and due process will be provided in every instance.
 Proper safeguards for the welfare, safety and educational opportunity will be provided for all students.

 Institutional obligations include, but are not limited to, upholding the law and maintenance of regulations regarding academic honesty and restricting prejudicial behavior, physical abuse or harassment, impropriety of personal behavior, or illicit use of drugs or intoxicants, especially as these relate to institutional and educational goals.
 Respect and tolerance are key words in the institutional expectations of students in their interaction with each other and with other members of the university community.

 Student Code of Conduct

 - Acts of dishonesty, including but not limited to the following:

 - Furnishing false information to any university official, faculty member, or office.

 - Forgery, alteration, or misuse of any university document, record, or instrument of identification.

 - Disruption or obstruction of teaching, administration, disciplinary proceedings, other university activities on or off campus, or of other authorized non-university activities when the conduct occurs on university premises.